imkailey/JRNL/live.md

   - too little too late
 - nancy marcussen
   - head of the firm in charge of getting the money
-  - takes a long time to get royalsties
+  - takes a long time to get royalties
   - a lot of that money goes into the market
   - hard time transporting what little actually gets to africa